erasels/Aspiration-StS/README.md

 "Snecko Tail": Double the amount of poison applied if the enemy is weakened or vulnerable.

-"Contagion": Gain 1 energy for every 6 poison applied, if no enemy is poisoned at the end of your turn, apply 2 poison to yourself.
+"Contagion": Gain 1 energy for every 8 poison applied limited to 2 times per turn, if no enemy is poisoned at the end of your turn, apply 2 poison to yourself.

 "Hummingbird Heart": Gain 3 Block for every card played on your first turn, reduce the effect by 1 for every turn after until it's 0.